nerdlab53/html-llama/README.md

 ## Contents
 - The individual Python scripts in this repo contains chunks of code individually as well as a notebook for easy implementation of fine tuning and inference.
-- The dataset and the preprocessed dataset are also available.
+- The dataset and the preprocessed dataset are also available as csv files.

 ## Requirements
 - Requirements are listed in requirements.txt and are as follows :